luisloorcortez/Orquestation/pocket web server (in progress)/README.md

-# Tuning wordpress image with vasrnish
+# Pocket web server with wordpress image and vasrnish

 ## In this folder you will find:
 ### docker-compose: This file has the following features: